neuralsignal/puffbird/docs/source/development/style_guide.rst

 Using f-strings
 ~~~~~~~~~~~~~~~

-pandas uses f-strings formatting instead of '%' and '.format()' string formatters.
+puffbird uses f-strings formatting instead of '%' and '.format()' string formatters.

 The convention of using f-strings on a string that is concatenated over several lines,
 is to prefix only the lines containing values which need to be interpreted.